Privacy Policy

 Legal Basis for Processing

-In accordance with Article 6 of GDPR, we process your personal data based on one or more of the following legal grounds:
+In accordance with Article 6 of GDPR, we process your personal data based on the following legal grounds:

 Data Collection